singh96aman/GSoC-application-baler/README.md

 After you are satisfied with the your improvements you will make a "Power Point" style presentation of maximum 5 slides, which present:
 - A link to your fork of Baler
 - Your improvements: Why and how they were implemented
-- Results: Show your results, at least by showing the output of the analysis
+- Results: Show your results, at least by showing the output of the evaluation and analysis steps
 - Discussion
   - Discuss the results
   - Why your improvements work?
   - What could be improved further
+  - What is better, a good overall evalation or a good analysis result?
   - Can you think of any fundamental flaws with Baler?
 (We already know many!)

 ## Present results from your own analysis and dataset
 Once you have performed a simple analysis before and after compression on a dataset of your choice you will make a "Power Point" style presentation of maximum 5 slides, which present:
 - The dataset
 - The analysis
+- Possible improvements
 - How you made it work with Baler
 - The impact on society this could have

+## Code
+For us to be able to evaluate your work properly you need to provide us with the code you developed.
+Best would be if you forked this repository. **Do not upload data files to GitHub!** just code, config files, etc.

 ## Assessment
 Your performance will be assessed by the improvements and implementations you are able to achieve.
 But equally important is your ability to communicate your work, results, and ability to discuss.
 The latter is very important because the Baler collaboration is an international collaboration working together remotely most of the time.